The International Trade Blog arrow Export Compliance

 1. Run Export Screening

-Enter the Schedule B number for your product as well as other basic information in the Export Controls Wizard main screen.
+Enter the Schedule B number for your product as well as other basic information in the Export Controls Software main screen.
 In this example, we have entered the Schedule B number 9031.80.8060 - Equipment For Testing Electrical Characteristics Of Internal Combustion Engines.
 Click the Next button.

 Russian Sanctions - Screen 2